Optonica: History

+1975

-The Optonica brand was created and first launched by Sharp in 1976 to compete in the high-end audio market along with established brands such as Sansui Electric, Sony, Panasonic, Sanyo, Yamaha, Nakamichi, Onkyo, Fisher Electronics, Technics (brand), Pioneer Corporation, Kenwood Corporation, JVC, Harman Kardon and Marantz.
-The brand was designed and built by Sharp, not contracted out to another supplier, and all of the items offered were of high quality standards and built in Japan.
-Sharp Corporation was responsible for marketing the products.
+The Optonica brand was created and first launched by Sharp of Japan in 1975 to compete in the high-end audio market along with established brands such as Sansui Electric, Sony, Panasonic, Sanyo, Yamaha, Nakamichi, Onkyo, Fisher Electronics, Technics (brand), Pioneer Corporation, Kenwood Corporation, JVC, Harman Kardon and Marantz.
+The brand was designed, built and marketed by Sharp in Japan.

 The first series of receivers, the SA-2121, SA-3131, SA-4141 and SA-5151, were designed and built with silver front faces, knobs and switches.
-The SA-5151 was the most powerful unit, with minimum ratings of 85 watts RMS per channel into 8 Ohms from 20 Hz to 20 kHz with no more than .09% T.H.D.
-The early line included a modest selection of AM-FM tuners and amplifiers that were of similar design and build characteristics as the receiver line.
-Model numbers for amps consist of SM-4646, SM-3636, and SM-1515.
-Tuners were analogue as were amps, and they consisted of ST-3636 and ST-1515.
-All amps and tuners were silver face plated with same switches and knobs.
+The SA-5151 was the most powerful unit, with minimum ratings of 85 watts RMS per channel into 8 Ohms from 20 Hz to 20 kHz with no more than .09% total harmonic distortion.
+The early line included a selection of AM-FM tuners and amplifiers (SM-4646, SM-3636 and ST-1515) that were of similar design and build characteristics as the receiver line.
+Tuners were analogue as were amps, and silver face plated with same switches and knobs.
 Cassette players and recorders were offered, most with the silver faceplates, but a small line known as the "designer series" offered a black faceplate in model number ST-1515B and SM-1515B for both tuner and amplifier respectively.

 One notable product during the first run was their direct drive turntable RP-3636 that is sought after by collectors and audiophiles today due to the unique construction of Mikage granite stone that was developed by Optonica for use in turntable design.
 It was a compound that virtually eliminated feedback, thus preventing resonance from reaching the tonearm.
 The turntable was very heavy, weighing in at 35.4 pounds.